IrisC113/study-of-power-outages/README.md

 **Test Statistic:** Difference in RMSE (RMSE_X - RMSE_Y)
 **Significance Level:** α = 0.05
-**p-value:** 0.42
+**p-value:** 0.013

 **Conclusion:**
-Based on the statistical analysis (p = 0.42 > 0.05), we fail to reject the null hypothesis, indicating that the observed RMSE difference of -0.008 minutes between high and low electricity price regions is not statistically significant.
-This suggests that the model’s prediction error in high-price areas is slightly lower, but the difference is likely due to random variation.
-Therefore, there is no evidence that the model performs unfairly in high-price regions, demonstrating compliance with fairness requirements.
+Since the p-value (0.013) is less than the significance level (0.05), we reject the null hypothesis.
+There is statistically significant evidence that the model performs worse in high electricity price regions (Group X) than in low-price regions (Group Y), indicating potential unfairness.

 **Recommendation:**
-Maintain the current model without region-specific adjustments related to electricity price.
-Implement ongoing monitoring of model stability through periodic recalculation of RMSE differences between groups and automate fairness testing workflows.
-Additionally, expand fairness analysis to include other sensitive subgroups, such as climatic zones and socioeconomic factors.
-For future improvements, consider incorporating features unique to high-price areas and investigating potential nonlinear relationships between electricity price and outage duration.
+It is recommended to conduct a deeper audit of model performance across socioeconomic lines, particularly focusing on pricing disparities.
+Consider incorporating fairness-aware training techniques or region-specific adjustments to mitigate the observed bias in predictive error.